-Table F-1 of Appendix F (Volume 2) also summarizes pertinent information for each species, including status, blooming period, and preferred habitat, with information on the location of occurrences within the Bishop Creek Project area, if applicable.
-Five special status plant species were observed in the botanical study area during the 2019 and 2020 botanical surveys: few-flowered eriastrum (Eriastrum sparsiflorum), stiff lomatium (Lomatium rigidum), small-flowered grass-of-Parnassus, frog's-bit buttercup, and marsh arrow-grass (Psomas 2020a, 2021a).
-Additionally, Inyo beardtongue (Penstemon papillatus) was observed downstream of the McGee Creek Diversion Dam during the 2019 license required riparian monitoring (Read 2020).
-Table 8.8-1 lists the locations of the six special status plant species observed during the 2019 and 2020 botanical surveys, a map of those observations is located in Appendix H (Volume 2).
+Table 9.8-2 summarizes pertinent information for each species, including status, blooming period, and preferred habitat, with information on the location of occurrences within the Bishop Creek Project area, if applicable.
+Five special status plant species were observed in the botanical study area during the 2019 and 2020 botanical surveys: few-flowered eriastrum (Eriastrum sparsiflorum), stiff lomatium (Lomatium rigidum), small-flowered grass-of-Parnassus, frog's-bit buttercup, and marsh arrow-grass (Psomas, 2020a; 2021a).
+Additionally, Inyo beardtongue (Penstemon papillatus) was observed downstream of the McGee Creek Diversion Dam during the 2019 license required riparian monitoring (Read, 2020).
+Table 9.8-3 lists the locations of the six special status plant species observed during the 2019 and 2020 botanical surveys, a map of those observations is located in Appendix I (Volume II).
+Table 9.8-4 is a listing of special status communities in the Project area.